jimdavis1/Core-Gene-AMR-Models/README.md

 This repo  contains the data that were used to build the alignments of 100 concatenated conserved genes, and the matrix files that were derived from them.
 K-mer-based data are not provided due to size limitations.

-This directory contains four subdirectories, one for each species that was studied, and a directory with python scripts for generating the matrix file.
+This directory contains four subdirectories, one for each species that was studied, and a directory with python scripts for generating the one-hot-encoded alginment and matrix files.

 Within each species directory there are the following files and sub directories: